The MathApps Mission

 - Create a Saturday Academy to upgrade the mathematics education of 6th-9th grade students from diverse cultural and economic backgrounds on Long Island.

 - Teach students to design culturally-relevant Apps that will improve their motivation and ability, logical thinking, and knowledge of technology.

 - Facilitate 50 middle school students exploration of STEM education and career pathways through enrichment experiences with experts and industry professionals.

-- Pilot a framework for Saturday programming and curricula that can be adopted by other institutions to strengthen students math skills.
+The project will pilot a framework for Saturday programming and curricula that can be adopted by other institutions to strengthen students math skills.